lilyosah/tech-knowledgebase/Rails Views.md

 ```

 *Getting the flash messages to show*
-- To put them (redners of flash messages) all in one place, add in `app/views/layouts/application.html.erb`
+- To put them (renders of flash messages) all in one place, add in `app/views/layouts/application.html.erb`

 ```HTML